abacus-gene/paml/examples/mtCDNAape/readme.txt

-Notes by Ziheng, 12 August 2003, modified in March 2008
+Notes by Ziheng, 12 August 2003, modified in October 2008

 (A) This is about codon models for McDonald & Kreithman-style test using the ape mt data used in Hasegawa et al. (1998).